[wd_asp id=1]

 On further inspection, this is directly attributable to an increase in traffic on mobile apps.
 This resulted in a doubling of cost per conversion for one client and a total drop in leads for another, as all their AdWords display budget was being spent on mobile apps ads.

-The Solution to your AdWords Display Budget being Eaten Up
+The Solution to your Google Ads Display Budget being Eaten Up

 Hidden in the darkest reaches of the AdWords help pages is the solution.
 Exclude adsenseformobileapps.com as a placement from your campaigns and your ads will no longer show on mobile apps.